Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

     ret = webrtc_start(webrtc);
     ```

-2. To get notified when a data channel is created by a remote peer, use `webrtc_set_data_channel_cb()` function.
+2. To get notified when a data channel is created by a remote peer, use `webrtc_set_data_channel_cb()`.
 The callback function will be invoked when it is created after negotiation:

     ```c
     void _data_channel_cb(webrtc_h webrtc, webrtc_data_channel_h channel, void *user_data)